 24. Konditori (Bussorah St)

-26. K's Keria (Bussorah St)
+25. K's Keria (Bussorah St)

 K's Keria, the first mini Kuih Keria store in Singapore, was initially a home-based business!
 But after an overwhelming response from their followers, they opened their first outlet in Tampines Hub just a few months later.
-Now, they've opened a new store in Bugis, too ?
+Now, they've opened a new store in Bugis, too!
 Much more accessible for anyone who's dropping by for a cafe date or a shopping spree!
 Selling these little doughnuts in packs of 10-50, you'll be spoiled with these mouth-watering almost bite-sized treats.
 And they're affordable, too!
 Bulk order some with your loved ones every Friday and receive 10 boxes of 10 for just $60 total...
-With free delivery ?
+With free delivery!

-27. The Straits Teppanyaki (Bussorah St)
+26. The Straits Teppanyaki (Bussorah St)

-The Straits Teppanyakiis a halal teppanyaki eatery in Singapore that cooks up some of the most interesting Japanese fusion meals.
+The Straits Teppanyaki is a halal teppanyaki eatery in Singapore that cooks up some of the most interesting Japanese fusion meals.
 Paying homage to the Singaporean taste and lifestyle, this eatery utilises the many flavours that make up the Singaporean palate while staying true to Teppanyaki tradition.
-Unique yet familiar, any serious foodie or Japanese food lover has to try this place out for themselves ?
-What's teppanyaki without succulent meats? ?
-If you're dining in as a group, you have to try The Wagyu Tomahawk ($289).
-Made with Carrara 1.2kg-2kg worth of 100% full blood wagyu beef, this dish is served with sides of Thunder Crunch Fries, Broccolini, Vine Cherry Tomatoes & a choice of 2 sauces.
-Your stomach will be thanking you by the end of the meal!
+Unique yet familiar, any serious foodie or Japanese food lover has to try this place out for themselves.
+What's teppanyaki without succulent meats?

-28. Tash Tish Tosh (Kandahar St)
+27. Tash Tish Tosh

 Nestled in a line of shophouses along Kandahar Street is the ambient Tash Tish Tosh!
 Known best for their Buffalo Wings, this cozy cafe serves American food with a Malay twist.
 If you're a meat lover you're definitely going to enjoy their Tash Toolang Stew, a mutton bone marrow stew rich with local herbs and spices.
 And if you can’t miss out having eggs in your meal Order the Tashookah to have a runny egg crown atop your stew.
 They also have a couple of ribeye steaks you can dig into.